 I’ve had clients feel worried I’m going to try and convert them or prescribe a certain way of eating.
 But that’s not the case at all.
 I firmly believe in bio-individuality and work together with my clients to help them unearth the right nutrition plan that works for their body and lifestyle.

-Here are five suggestions to help you start exploring your own bio-individual approach:
+Here are five way to start exploring your own bio-individual approach:

 1. Try out different ways of eating.
 Vegan, paleo, vegetarian.
 Gluten-free, dairy free and sugar free.
 Get curious.
 Do some research and take two or three weeks, give it a go and see what happens.